xenon-middleware/xenon/userguide.md

 file system (for example "/tmp/dir"). __Pathname__ contains many utility methods for manipulating these string sequences.
 The details can be found in the Javadoc.

-`Files` contains several methods to create and delete files and directories.
+__Files__ contains several methods to create and delete files and directories.
 When creating files and directories octopus checks if the target already exists.
 If so, an exception will be thrown.
 Similary, an exception is thrown when attempting to delete non-existing file or a directory that is not empty.
-The `exists` method can be used to check if a path exists.
+The __exists__ method can be used to check if a path exists.

-Using the `getAttributes` method the attributes of a file can be retrieved.
-These `FileAttributes` contain information on the type of file (regular file, directory, link, etc), it size, creation time, access rights, etc.
+Using the __getAttributes__ method the attributes of a file can be retrieved.
+The returned [__FileAttributes__][14] contains information on the type of file (regular file, directory, link, etc), it size, creation time, access rights, etc.

 To list directories, the following methods are available: